devtom30/solitaire/README.md

 Yeah !

 And update in WebStorm ?
 I'm sure... no ? ???

+ Just to test set up from WebStorm